-Cash for Benefits

-Portfolios

-The bCPP Cash for Benefits Portfolio and the aCPP Cash for Benefits Portfolio collectively, and "Cash for Benefits Portfolio" means either the bCPP Cash for Benefits Portfolio or the aCPP Cash for Benefits Portfolio, as applicable.
+Cash for Benefits Portfolios The bCPP Cash for Benefits Portfolio and the aCPP Cash for Benefits Portfolio collectively, and "Cash for as applicable.

-Chief Actuary
+Benefits Portfolio" means either the bCPP Cash for Benefits Portfolio or the aCPP Cash for Benefits Portfolio, of the Chief Actuary.

-The person responsible for the content and actuarial opinions in reports on the CPP prepared by the Office of the
+Chief Actuary The person responsible for the content and actuarial opinions in reports on the CPP prepared by the Office portion of the aCPP Investment Portfolio's desired exposures.

-Chief Actuary.

-Core Pool

-$A \textbf{ unitized pool} \ of investments \ designed \ to \ deliver \ the \ b CPP \ Investment \ Portfolio's \ desired \ exposures \ and \ a \ portion$ of the aCPP Investment Portfolio's desired exposures.
+Core Pool A unitized pool of investments designed to deliver the bCPP Investment Portfolio's desired exposures and a

-CPP

-The Canada Pension Plan.
+CPP The Canada Pension Plan.

-CPP Act

-The Canada Pension Plan, R.S.C., 1985, c.
+CPP Act The Canada Pension Plan, R.S.C., 1985, c.
 C-8, as amended to date.

-CPP Investments

-The Canada Pension Plan Investment Board.
+CPP Investments The Canada Pension Plan Investment Board.

-CPPIB Act

-The Canada Pension Plan Investment Board Act, S.C.
+CPPIB Act The Canada Pension Plan Investment Board Act, S.C.
 1997, c.
 40 and associated Regulations, as amended to date.

-CPPIB Regulations

-The Canada Pension Plan Investment Board Regulations, SOR/99-190, as amended to date.
+CPPIB Regulations The Canada Pension Plan Investment Board Regulations, SOR/99-190, as amended to date.

-Derivative

-A financial instrument, either exchange-traded or over-the-counter, the price of which is derived from the value of one or more underlying securities or indexes.
+Derivative A financial instrument, either exchange-traded or over-the-counter, the price of which is derived from the value of one or more underlying securities or indexes.